spycherf/creeps/creeps_game_rules.md

 Combat consists of a repeating cycle of two steps: the player's _attack_ and the creeps' _retaliation_ (see relevant sections below).
 Both player and creep cards have [abilities](#abilities) that affect combat.

-When a card takes damage, it is rotated clockwise for each HP lost—by 90° for cards with 2 total HP, and by 45° otherwise.
+Cards enter combat with full health and mana, after all bonuses from upgrades and passive abilities have been applied.
+When a card takes damage, it is rotated clockwise for each HP lost—by 90° for cards with 2 maximum HP, and by 45° otherwise.
 The card is flipped when defeated.
 This also removes any positive or negative effects (known as _buffs_ and _debuffs_ respectively).

 Combat ends when all cards on one side have been defeated.
 There are two possible outcomes:

 - **Victory**.
 The player proceeds to the rewards phase.
 - **Defeat**.
 The player returns to the preparation phase.

-Regardless of the outcome, surviving cards replenish their HP and MP, and the battlefield is cleaned up as follows:
+Regardless of the outcome, surviving cards have their HP and MP replenished, and the battlefield is cleaned up as follows:

 _Heroes and units_